 3. The SMF informs the UE the paring authorization result which may include USS identifier in addition to information specified in the step 3 in the clause 5.4.2 of TS 33.256 [4].

+NOTE 2: Different USS may have different pairing authorization results.
+The UAS NF treats pairing authorization results for different USS independently, i.e., USS-specific paring result.
+If paring authorization is only successful for some USSs, it implies the UAV can not fly with a route involves multiple USSs.
+The UAV is only allowed to be operated by the UAV-C with successful pairing authorization.

 6.3.3 Evaluation

-Editor’s Note: How to handle conflicting parallel pairing authorization (e.g., paired UAV-C, conflicting pairing authorization result) is FFS.

 Editor’s Note: Alignment with SA2 conclusions for the support of multiple USS is FFS.